grafana/Grafana-Alloy-for-Beginners/README.md

 - This component sends spanlogs to the local Loki instance and adds a label `job = "alloy"` to make spanlogs queryable.

 # Group exercise
+Put your knowledge to the test and implement the following tasks in your Alloy pipelines.

 **Infrastructure O11y**
 - Scrape metrics from the Postgres database
 - Relabel "service" = "group"